Housefull (film series): Housefull 2 (2012 film)

 The two cousins Heena and Bobby, daughters of the Kapoor family, hate each other very much.
 They start quarrelling over something relating to their duties of Animals' Law Authority.
 Their fathers, Chintu and Dabboo, are step-brothers who hate each other to the very core.
 Even their wives hate each other.
 Chintu wants the richest son-in law for his daughter, Heena, while Dabboo too wants the same for his daughter, Bobby.
 Aakhri Pasta, a marriage counsellor, is ordered by both Chintu and Dabboo to find the best son-in-law.
 Aakhri Pasta brings Mr. Babani to discuss Babani's son Jai.

 When Chintu misinterprets one of Aakhri's comments, he verbally abuses Babani while shouting.
 Babani suffers from a condition that affects his heart when he hears loud noises.
 Due to Chintu's shouting, Babani suffers a heart attack, landing him in a hospital.
 Babani's son Jai learns of this, is angered, then vows revenge, telling his friend Jolly/Jwala, who is the son of billionaire J.D., to go to Chintu, agree to marry his daughter and then break off the wedding at the last minute.
 Jolly is busy trying to introduce his girlfriend to his own father and does not want to get involved.
 He suggests Max, their former college mate and a thief, to do the job.
 Jay goes with Max as his driver but somehow, they end in the wrong house and go to Dabboo's house.

 Jay and Max later find out their mistake.
-Jai, still wanting revenge, doesn't know what to do and Jolly suggests another former sleazy college mate, Sunny.
+Jai, still wanting revenge, does not know what to do and Jolly suggests another former sleazy college mate, Sunny.
 Jolly goes with Sunny as his bodyguard because Max and Sunny are sworn enemies and as Dabboo's house and Chintu's house are right next to each other, their plan may get destroyed.
 Sunny and Jolly encounter a crocodile and Max and Jay encounter a snake.
 They manage to survive the attack.